Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 1. Albea Services

-Albea Services SAS has developed a cosmetic product dispenser pot that features a removable refill to minimize waste and allow for the reuse of the pot.
+Albea Services SAS has developed a cosmetic product dispenser pot with a removable refill to minimize waste and enable pot reuse.
 The pot consists of a base, a cover, and a refill.
 The refill features a ring that connects to the base and cover, allowing the cover to close over the refill rather than directly on the base.

-This keeps the cosmetic product in the refill to reuse the empty pot.
-The refill is either a flexible bag or a solid piece designed to avoid trapping the product in corners.
+This keeps the cosmetic product in the refill so the empty pot can be reused.
+The refill is either a flexible bag or a solid piece, designed to prevent the product from being trapped in corners.
 It also includes anti-rotation features to keep it stable and ensure the cover seals properly.
-Additionally, the refill may have sealing elements to secure the product further.
+Additionally, the refill may include sealing elements to further secure the product.

 Patent Image of Albea Services Refillable Packaging Innovation